minus5/examples-services/slides.md

 - **not coupled**, meaning that each service is autonomous to some degree,
 - that they **implement business capabilities**, which means NOT organizing stuff around technical features but around business feratures,
-- that they **enable continioius delivery/deployment**, meaning that developers are able to **make changes to single service and deploy** them without messing with other services in production, which enables faster delivery of peatures to production,
+- that they **enable continioius delivery/deployment**, meaning that developers are able to **make changes to single service and deploy** them without messing with other services in production, which enables faster delivery of features to production,
 - and finaly it enables organisation to **evolve its techology stack**, since you can easily switch techologies in one service without affection others.

 Each of those four crucial points is not about techology but about somethig completely on the other side of the spectrum, like autonomy, business, continuos delivery, evolving tech stack and agility.
 In case you thought microservices are about some technical aspects you were wrong, they are much more abstract term which talks more about organizing your system and your teams than the techology itself.